Moon Audio Headphones Market Makers

 Imagine you are in an impossibly large conference center (the Javits in New York say).
 Every ten or twenty feet is a booth.
 There are rows of hundreds of booths.
 There are thousands of exhibitors.

 Each booth contains a handful to hundreds of products (gifts or electronics).
-The hall is THRONGED with people crushing to buy, discover and find the next big thing for their stores or your ears.
+The hall is THRONGED with people rushing to buy, discover and find the next big thing for their stores or your ears.

 Sound like the third circle of Dante’s Inferno?
 We concur.
 The amount of information, people and DATA overwhelms most.
 A tiny minority THRIVE inside what would be Dante's nightmare for many (including me lol).